saucecontrol/Compact-ICC-Profiles/readme.md

 #### Max-Compatibility

-These profiles have the red Z value nudged up to 0, with adjustments made to the other colors to compensate and restore balance.
+These profiles have the red Z value nudged up to 0, with adjustments made to the other colors and chromatic adaptation tags to compensate and restore balance.
 Use these if you're not sure of compatibility or if the images are intended to be displayed in a web browser.

 | File Name | File Size | Description String | Notes |
 |--|--|--|--|